nats-io/nats.java/README.md

 ```
 ## TLS

-A TLS/SSL connection is configured through the use of the [javax.net.ssl.SSLContext](https://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html]
+TLS/SSL connections may be configured through the use of an [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html).

 ```java
 	// Set up and load the keystore